 Although they offer the same timeless look and sense of warmth, engineered hardwood and solid hardwood do offer a few key differences when it comes to structural composition, and performance in certain areas around the world and your home.
-So, how are engineered floors different from solid floors?
+So, how do engineered floors different from solid floors?

 - Engineered hardwood is manufactured from three or more layers of high-density fiberboard (HDF) or medium-density fibreboard (MDF), and a real hardwood veneer top layer bonded together under heat and pressure.
+Waterproof engineered hardwood also has a Stone Plastic Composite (SPC) core.

 - Solid hardwood is milled from a real hardwood species, making it the sole material used in the making of this type of flooring.